YiyanYang0728/PHILM/README.md

 seq 0 $N \
     | awk '{print "philm-permutate -c train_perm.yaml --perm-id "$1}' \
     > jobs.1.txt
 # Run the commands in jobs.1.txt in parallel or submit them as multiple jobs on an HPC cluster.
+For example:
 # while IFS= read -r cmd
 # do
 #   eval "$cmd"